nrzull/mtasa-masterlist/README.md

 ## Getting started

-1. build docker images by running `docker-compose build`
-1. start application by running `docker-compose up -d`
+1. start application by running `docker-compose up --build -d`

 The application will be available on `80` port

+## FAQ

+- **I made a change in frontend directory but when I build its image and start an application, the changes doesn't apply**

+  You should delete docker volume by running `docker volume rm mtasa-masterlist_static` every time, when you build new `frontend` docker image